-Thank you for your interest and participation in this project.
-It drew on several skills and took many hours to bring it to this point.
+Thank you for your interest and I am pleased to present revision 1 of this project.
 As an electronics hobbyist, I enjoy the roots of my interest as formed by endless hours of studying Popular Electronics and Radio Electronics magazines from the 70's and 80's.
-Recently, I've been taking a larger interest in the history of personal computers.
+This drove my interests to the history of personal computers.
 As such, I would like to include a short history of this project board.